Fabrizio-Caruso/CROSS-LIB/README.md

 Cross-Lib provides:
 - hardware-agnostic APIs for game development;
-- scripts that convert automatically compiler-agnostic graphics assets to different graphics assets formats
+- scripts that convert automatically compiler-agnostic graphics assets to different graphics assets formats;
 - makefiles that handle the build process
 - user-friendly scripts to manage game projects (see the subsequent sections below)